-The Company and the Group are subject to foreign exchange risk on sales, purchases and loans in currencies other than the Company's and subsidiary companies' functional currency, and on the long-term loans to foreign subsidiaries.
+The Company and the Group are subject to foreign exchange risk on sales, purchases and loans in currencies other than the Company's and subsidiary companies functional currency, and on the long term loans to foreign subsidiaries.
 Management is aware of the foreign exchange risk and is applying alternative methods to hedge the risk.

-The hedging of foreign exchange risk is managed by the Group Chief Financial Officer together with the Risk Management Committee.
-This issue is discussed and examined at the Board of Directors meetings because the Company is materially affected from the movements in foreign currencies against the Euro.
+The hedging of foreign exchange risk is managed by the Foreign Exchange Risk Manager together with the Group Chief Financial Officer in collaboration with the Risk Management Committee.
+This issue is discussed and examined at the Risk Management Committee meetings because the Group and Company are materially affected from the movements in foreign currencies against the Euro, and if necessary it is discussed and examined further at the Board of Directors meeting.